-Quizzes: There will be many quizzes given in class over the course of the semester, none of which will be handed in or graded.
+Quizzes: There will be several quizzes given in class over the course of the semester, none of which will be handed in or graded.
 The purpose of these quizzes is for YOU to find out whether you understand the material and are able to perform the accounting and finance computations discussed in lecture in a timely manner.

-Exams: There will be three exams, two during the semester and one during finals.
+Exams: There will be three exams.
 All exam questions are based on actual financial statements from a publicly-traded company, and the questions can resemble questions from homework (textbook and non-textbook), lectures, and even prior exams.